publisha/shakespeareplay/readme.md

 Before you do anything with your new GitHub account do this:

 - Go to your account settings and put in your full name
-- Add an picture or avatar of yourself
+- Add a picture or avatar of yourself

-Now that you are seeing this go to the green button (Clone or Download)
+On the home page for your repository locate the green button (Clone or Download)

 Click on this green button and select _Clone_.
 Choose a location for your files.
 All of the files in the repository will now be available for you to edit and use.